fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 ---

-The funeral for Aling Riza was small.
+The funeral for Riza was small.

 Too small.